alidcast/interdep/README.md

 - `:alias-ns*` - vector of alias key namespaces to match at least one of.
 - `:alias-name*` - vector of alias key names to match at least one of.
 - `:extra-opts` - extra options to include in context when profile is activated.

+`interdep.multi-alias/profiles` returns map with:
+- `::matched-aliases`, matched aliases based on passed profile keys and configured profile options.
+- `::extra-options`, merged map of any `:extra-opts` in activated profiles.

 As an example, a repo's `deps.edn` configs may be:
 ```clj